lnkhamalah/medical-transportation-system-design/07-Security-and-Risk/01-Security-Plan.md

 Billing roles cannot modify completion data.

 Completed records cannot be modified by facility roles.

+Completed records cannot be modified by drivers after submission.

 ## What This Means for the Business